Rome Runway Review And Buying Advice

 The Rome Runway is new for 2012.
-It has the simplicity and ease of adjustability like the Shift and United but the response similar to the Madison and Strut.
+It has the simplicity and ease of adjustabilities like the Shift and United but the response similar to the Madison and Strut.
 The single base plate has an advantage over the Strut and Madison because you don’t have to remove both the heel padding and toe padding sections to take the disc off.

-The 2014 Rome Runway has a better foot bed that has one screw and is a uniform pad.
+The 2014 Rome Runway has a better footbed that has one screw and is a uniform pad.
 It’s about the same as most bindings to get on and off.

 So the Rome Runway is new and not a bad binding.
 Our biggest surprise was how responsive it was.
 Another thing is in the video you see the Runway has an ankle strap that is hollowed out in the center but the pictures look like it’s not.
 It is hollowed out like the video.

-Instead you just have to pull out the toe pad.
+Instead, you just have to pull out the toe pad.
 It also comes in three sizes instead of 2 so it’s more tailored to a smaller group of foot sizes per size and that is good.
-The Runway also has less parts so in theory it’s less likely to break than the Strut and Madison.
+The Runway also has fewer parts so in theory, it’s less likely to break than the Strut and Madison.
 The high back is unique because you can adjust the level of cant which is new to the industry.
 We also like the uniform fiberglass/plastic base plate over the combo plate with fiberglass/plastic and metal.
 It’s almost as responsive as the Madison and a little more loose in terms of flex.
 We like the Runway bindings and feel it could be the future of the higher end Rome bindings.
 You get a lot for this $200 price tag in terms of performance and adjustability.

 Comfort: Once properly adjusted the comfort factor is top notch.
 The ankle strap is supportive and pressure point free.
 The toe strap hasn’t pinched on any of the boots we tried above so that’s pretty good.